 Glevan Consulting conducted an assessment of the remnant vegetation within the Jandakot Airport Study Area for the presence of Phytophthora Dieback.
-The assessment was conducted from 22-09-2014 to 03-10-2014 by Simon Robinson.
+The assessment was conducted from 13-11-2017 to 20-12-2017 by Simon Robinson.

-The study area has been assessed previously by Glevan Consulting of several occasions, and most recently in 2011, as part of Jandakot Airport Holdings' (JAH) commitment to undertaking Phytophthora Dieback assessments on a triennial basis.
-The study area has been reduced in size since the 2011 assessment, due to the clearing of two significant sections in the north west of the study area, and now comprises a total of 226 hectares.
-The study area was assessed in its entirety, with no areas excluded from the assessment.
+The study area has been assessed previously by Glevan Consulting on several occasions, and most recently in 2014, as part of Jandakot Airport Holdings' (JAH) commitment to undertaking Phytophthora Dieback assessments on a triennial basis.
+The study area has been reduced in size since the 2014 assessment, due to the clearing of three significant sections in the south east of the study area, and now comprises a total of 119.7 hectares.
+The study area was assessed in its entirety, with no areas were excluded from the assessment.